Blood Root and Salve

 This Article was written by Dr. Veronique Desaulniers and published on the The Truth About Cancer .com website.
 There are additional comments/insertions by Alan Hopking (ANH), of Herbactive Health UK.
 With grateful acknowledgements.

-Blood Root Tincture and Ointment - click here for Black Salve
+Blood Root Tincture and Salve Ointment - click here for Black Salve

-NB it is best to use bloodroot in combination with other specific herbs e.g. in Black Salve and Lotion, Wart Lotion, etc
+NB it is often regarded better to use bloodroot in combination with other specific herbs e.g. in Black Salve and Lotion, Wart Lotion, etc

 "You supplied us with ointment and the liquid version following this email last October.
 The treatment was very successful; the large sarcoid dropped off within about two weeks.
 Quite a remarkable outcome, and we were very pleased.
 The sarcoid went cold (as apparently the blood supply was cut off) and a couple of days after that it came off."